DIDSR/DIDSR-TiGER/Segmentation/README.md

 ![image](https://user-images.githubusercontent.com/68286434/181014921-c9c09afb-bd66-4140-a465-3b9eaf2fd41f.png)

+## Model development
 A 3-class [segmentation model](https://github.com/qubvel/segmentation_models) based on the U-Net model with InceptionV3 as backend is developed to train the segmentation model.
 Steps below describe the pipeline to develope the segmentation model:

 1) Load all the TCGA, TC and JB images and masks.
 2) Relabel the mask values to 0,1 and 2 ("change_masks.py" relables the mask values).